RationAI/xopat/src/EVENTS.md

 TODO DOCS
 #### `export-data` | e: `{}`
 Submit your serialized data to the export event.
-You should use the data storage instance you retrieve from ``initIO(...)`` call to set your data if you didn't do this already when this event fires.
+You should use the data storage instance you retrieve from ``initPostIO(...)`` call to set your data if you didn't do this already when this event fires.

 #### `warn-user` | e: `{originType: string, originId: string, code: string, message: string, trace: any}
 User warning: the core UI system shows this as a warning message to the user, non-forcibly (e.g. it is not shown in case